Microsoft Corporation (MSFT) Stock Analysis

 How profitable is Microsoft?

-What are the main risks to Microsoft's business?
+What are the risks to Microsoft's business?

 Does Microsoft pay a dividend?